hsianktin/hsianktin.github.io/index.md

 biological systems, with a special emphasis on DNA-protein interactions spanning multiple scales.
 My approach is a fusion of statistical physics, mathematics, and computational techniques, all aimed at elucidating the deterministic and stochastic dynamics that dictate molecular interactions from a semi-analytical perspective.

+I received my B.S. in the Integrated Science Program at Peking University.
+The program provided me with a broad and relatively in-depth exposure to mathematics (analysis, geometry, topology, dynamical systems, and probability), physics (statistical mechanics), physical chemistry, and biology (molecular, developmental, and evolutionary biology).
+Beyond the training in the classroom, I managed to appreciate different research fields from perspectives of a mathematician, a physicist, and a biologist.
+Even for the same problem of Brownian motion and Langevin equation, the physical approach and the mathematical approach are quite different in the formalism, see my blog post [A note on Langevin Equations and Stochastic Differential Equations](/blog/a-note-on-lange.html) for more details.

+During my undergraduate years, I worked with Prof. [Zhi Qi(齐志)](https://cqb.pku.edu.cn/qizhi/) on the single-molecule biophysics topics.
+I worked as both a theorist and an experimentalist, and developed a strong interest in the stochastic processes that occur in biological systems.

 At UCLA, my work is focused on characterizing the stochastic dynamics of DNA-protein interactions.
 The goal is to create a link between the microscopic interactions occurring at the molecular level and the macroscopic phenomena observed in biology.
 In pursuit of this goal, I have explored various models of molecular biology, such as nucleosome disassembly, the coupled processes of transcription and translation, and understanding the driving forces behind viral evolution.